codemato/travelease/README.md

 - `API_MODE`: The API mode to use (huggingface, bedrock, or native_claude).
 - `USE_GOOGLE_MAPS`: Flag to use Google Maps for geocoding.
 - `GOOGLE_MAPS_API_KEY`: API key for Google Maps.
-- `TravelEase_PROMPT`: The prompt used for the TravelEase travel assistant.
+- `VOYAGE_PROMPT`: The prompt used for the Voyage travel assistant.
 - `MAP_CATEGORIES`: Categories of locations to display on the map.

 ### map_utils.py